AngelDev-Igtm/AngelDev-Igtm/README.md

   - HTML & CSS
 - 👯 I’m looking forward to collaborate on academic and open source projects.
 - ✔ Ask me about anything, I’m happy to help, only if the ball is in my court! 😉<br>
-- Outside tech, 🏋️ I enjoy gym training, 🎮 playing games like GTA V, Counter Strike 2 and Left 4 Dead 2, 🍿 watching anime, and 🎶 listening to music.
+- 🏋️ I enjoy gym training, 🍿 watching anime, and 🎶 listening to music.
 - 📫 Reach out to me at: <a href="mailto:angeleloymarindiaz2020@gmail.com">angeleloymarindiaz2020@gmail.com</a>

 ## My Skills Include